-new FreeBSD Diary website.
+The FreeBSD Diary

 Note: tcp wrapper is now included within FreeBSD by default.
 This started with

 If you have installed tcp wrappers, you should deinstall when you upgrade to any version of FreeBSD after 3.2-RELEASE inclusive.
-See Incoming ssh is being refused for a good reason why you should
+See Incoming ssh is being refused for a good reason why you should do this.

 The tcp wrapper port installs a great little daemon by the name of tcpd.
 This port can be used to enhance the security of your site.
 It is easy to use and provides a very useful log.
 It has become a basic part of what people use to secure incoming connections.

 This article how I installed tcp wrappers (tcpd) under FreeBSD.
 At it's